 4.4.5.
 The top eligible team, representing the Area in which the event is held, is eligible to register for the finals.
 Finalists from multiple Areas may be selected at an event, with prior arrangement between affected Areas and approval from the National Committee.

 4.4.6.
-If an Area qualifier has not been scheduled on or about January 1 in the same year as the Adult Championship, an event may be designated by the Championship Committee.
+If an Area event has not been scheduled on or about January 1 in the same year as the Adult Championship, an event may be designated by the Championship Committee.

 4.5.
 Stand-alone qualifier format

 4.5.1.
-The selection process for competitors may be by sailing qualifying ladder events in Area competition qualifiers, leading to the National Championship.
+The selection process for competitors may be by sailing qualifying ladder events progressing from the RSA level, and Area competition semi-finals, leading to the National Championship.

 4.5.2.
-A minimum of six (6) boats are required to be both entered by the NOR registration deadline and on the starting line in order for the qualifying winner to move on.
+A minimum of six (6) boats are required to be both entered by the NOR registration deadline and on the starting line in order for the semi-final winner to move on.

 4.6.
 A competitor, after entering or participating in an Area qualifier, may participate in the second qualifying event, subject to the restrictions set forth in Sections 4.6 and 4.7.